netdata/netdata/docs/guides/monitor/anomaly-detection.md

 sudo ./edit-config python.d.conf
 ```

 In `python.d.conf` file, search for the `anomalies` line.
 If the line exists, set the value to `yes`.
-If the line
+Add the line
-doesn't exist, add it into the file anywhere you like.
+yourself if it doesn't already exist.
 Either way, the final result should look like:

 ```conf
 anomalies: yes